 Chromecast is a streaming device launched by Google in July 2013.
 It is the simplest of all streaming devices.
 It doesn’t have any user interface or working OS like its competitors.
-Since the launch of Chromecast 1st generation, Google launched three other streaming devices.
+Since the launch of Chromecast 1st generation, Google has launched three other casting devices.
 Chromecast 2nd Generation, Chromecast Ultra, and Chromecast 3rd Generation.
 Among these, Chromecast Ultra is the most advanced and costliest.
+Later on, Google launched a standalone streaming device, Chromecast with Google TV.
 Like all devices, Chromecast is also prone to errors and bugs.
-So you need to reboot or restart chromecast once in a while to avoid certain issues.
-And let us see how.
+So you need to reboot or restart Chromecast once in a while to avoid certain issues.

 Rebooting your Chromecast may solve many minor issues.
 Some of the issues are,